Wives and children of Hugh O'Neill, Earl of Tyrone

 Hugh O'Neill, Earl of Tyrone (c.
 1550 – 1616) was an Irish lord and central figure of the Nine Years' War.
-He had four wives, many concubines and various children, of which at least twelve are mentioned here.
+He was married four times (Note: His first marriage was annulled, so Tyrone legally had three wives.) and also had many concubines.
+He had at least thirteen children by his wives and concubines.

 As was standard practice for Gaelic lords, Tyrone used marriage—both his own and his children's—as a tool to form alliances and gain leverage within aristocratic communities.
-Each of his four marriages were political in nature.
-From the outset of the Nine Years' War, two major confederate commanders (Hugh Roe O'Donnell and Hugh Maguire) were each married to a daughter of Tyrone.
-Historian Mary O'Dowd has described these relationships as "forming part of the labyrinthine network of family connections which the earl created in Ulster".
+Each of his four marriages was political in nature.
+The dramatic circumstances of his third marriage to Mabel Bagenal intensified his political rivalry with Mabel's brother Henry Bagenal.
+From the outset of the Nine Years' War, two major confederate commanders were Tyrone's sons-in-law, Hugh Roe O'Donnell being married to Rose O'Neill and Hugh Maguire being married to her sister Margaret.
+Historian Mary O'Dowd described these relationships as "forming part of the labyrinthine network of family connections which the earl created in Ulster".

 Daughter of Brian McPhelim O'Neill

 Around 1569 or 1570, Hugh O'Neill married a daughter of Brian McPhelim O'Neill of Clandeboye, probably named Katherine.
 (Note: Another source suggests the name Feodora.)
-Brian was in the queen's favour and initially appeared to be a useful ally against Hugh's rival, O'Neill clan chief Turlough Luineach O'Neill.
+Brian, chief of a junior branch of the O'Neill clan, was in the favour of English monarch Elizabeth I and initially appeared to be a useful ally against Hugh's rival, clan chief Turlough Luineach O'Neill.
 In 1574, after being incriminated in a violent conflict with English colonists, Brian and his immediate family were imprisoned, tried for treason and executed.
 Hugh withdrew any association with his father-in-law by annulling the marriage on grounds of consanguinity.
 Thus, the children of this marriage were considered illegitimate by English society.
 Hugh's first wife later married Niall MacBrian Faghartach O'Neill.